GoTab-Inc/Docucache/packages/docucache/README.md

 await cache.extractAndAdd(availablePets);
 ```

-This will search deeply for documents in the`availablePets` object, denormalize them, and add them to the cache.
+This will search deeply for documents in the `availablePets` object, normalize them, and add them to the cache.

 Note that in this response there are 3 documents.
 A dog, the category the dog belongs to, and a tag for dog.

-If you happen to know how to reconstruct the `cacheId`` then you can fetch documents individually.
+If you happen to know how to reconstruct the `cacheId` then you can fetch documents individually.

 ```js
 await cache.resolve('Category:0'); // {_type: "Category", _id: 0, name: "dogs"}